 Configuring fixed tool sensor in PlanetCNC TNG software

-In PlanetCNC TNG under File/Settings/Program Options/Measure configure input pin that you intend to use for fixed tool sensor.
+In PlanetCNC TNG under File/Settings/Program Options/Probe & Measure configure input pin that you intend to use for fixed tool sensor.

-You can select between either Sensor 1 or Sensor 2 option.
+You can select between either Probe 1 or Probe 2 option.
 It doesn’t matter which one you choose.

 Sensor input pin is selected from drop down menu: